drachtio/drachtio-siprec-recording-server/README.md

 This application requires a [drachtio SIP server](https://github.com/davehorton/drachtio-server) to be installed in your network.
 Please refer to [the build and installation instructions here](https://drachtio.org/docs/drachtio-server), or [here](https://github.com/davehorton/drachtio-server).

-* Copy either `config/default.json.example-rtpengine` or `config/default.json.example-freeswitch` depending on which back-end media server you want to use (it is an either/choice: you can't mix them) to `config/local.json` and edit to provide the IP  addresses/ports for your configuration (i.e., location of the drachtio server, and either the rtpengine or freeswitch media server).
+* Copy either `config/default.json.example-rtpengine` or `config/default.json.example-freeswitch` depending on which back-end media server you want to use (it is an either-or choice: you can't mix them) to `config/local.json` and edit to provide the IP  addresses/ports for your configuration (i.e., location of the drachtio server, and either the rtpengine or freeswitch media server).
 * Run `npm install`
 * Run `node app` to run.
 * Configure your SBC to send SIPREC invites to your drachtio server.